K4ryuu/K4ryuu/README.md

 ### About Me

 * DevOps Engineer
-* You can find my projects worldwide on CS:GO/TF2 servers or at bigger companies (softwares mostly)
+* You can find my projects worldwide on CS:GO/TF2 (mostly) servers or at bigger companies (softwares mostly)
 * Private requests are accepted through Discord or Email

 ### Contact